gorse-io/docs/src/faq/README.md

     -X GET http://127.0.0.1:8088//api/recommend/0?write-back-type=read&write-back-delay=10
 ```

 The 1st option is more accurate since it is done by the front end but the 2nd option is more convenient.
-Read [2.3 Recommendation Strategies](ch02-03-strategy.md) for detailed information.
+Read [Recommendation Strategies](/build-recommender/recommendation-strategies) for detailed information.

 ### 3. What does "no feedback found" mean?